 Cryotherapy (freezing) or laser photocoagulation are occasionally used alone to wall off a small area of retinal detachment so that the detachment does not spread.

 Scleral buckle surgery is an established treatment in which the eye surgeon sews one or more silicone bands to the sclera (the white outer coat of the eyeball).
 The bands push the wall of the eye inward against the retinal hole, closing the break or reducing fluid flow through it and reducing the effect of vitreous traction thereby allowing the retina to re-attach.
 Cryotherapy (freezing) is applied around retinal breaks prior to placing the buckle.
 Often subretinal fluid is drained as part of the buckling procedure.
 The buckle remains in place.
 The most common side effect of a scleral operation is myopic shift.
 That is, the operated eye will be more short sighted after the operation.
-Radial scleral buckle is indicated to U-shaped tears or Fishmouth tears and posterior breaks.
-Circumferential scleral buckle indicated to multiple breaks, anterior breaks and wide breaks.
-Encircling buckles indicated to breaks more than 2 quadrant of retinal area, lattice degeration located on more than 2 quadrant of retinal area, undetectable breaks, and proliferative vitreous retinopathy.
+Radial scleral buckle is indicated for U-shaped tears or Fishmouth tears and posterior breaks.
+Circumferential scleral buckle indicated for multiple breaks, anterior breaks and wide breaks.
+Encircling buckles indicated for breaks more than 2 quadrant of retinal area, lattice degeration located on more than 2 quadrant of retinal area, undetectable breaks, and proliferative vitreous retinopathy.

 This operation is generally performed in the doctor's office under local anesthesia.
 It is another method of repairing a retinal detachment in which a gas bubble is injected into the eye after which laser or freezing treatment is applied to the retinal hole.
 The patient's head is then positioned so that the bubble rests against the retinal hole.
 Patients may have to keep their heads tilted for several days to keep the gas bubble in contact with the retinal hole.
 The surface tension of the air/water interface seals the hole in the retina, and allows the retinal pigment epithelium to pump the subretinal space dry and suck the retina back into place.
 This strict positioning requirement makes the treatment of the retinal holes and detachments that occurs in the lower part of the eyeball impractical.
 This procedure is usually combined with cryopexy or laser photocoagulation.